github/docs/content/packages/learn-github-packages/about-permissions-for-github-packages.md

 ## Granular permissions for user/organization-scoped packages

-Packages with granular permissions are scoped to a personal user or organization account.
+Packages with granular permissions are scoped to a personal account or organization.
 You can change the access control and visibility of the package separately from a repository that is connected (or linked) to a package.

 The following {% data variables.product.prodname_registry %} registries support granular permissions.